-Montana local government; Montana constitution; Montana gambling; Montana capital punishment; Montana State Legislature; Montana Farm Bureau; Montana Supreme Court; Library science; University of Montana Library; Librarians; Documents depository; Microprint; Microfilm; Kathleen Campbell; Paul O. Keeney
+Montana local government; Montana constitution; Montana gambling; Montana capital punishment; Montana State Legislature; Montana Farm Bureau; Montana Supreme Court; Library science; University of Montana Library; Librarians; Documents depository; Microprint; Microfilm; Kathleen Campbell; Phillip O. Keeney

 Lucile Speer Interviews Oral History Project, OH 046, Archives and Special Collections, Mansfield Library, University of Montana-Missoula